Nosto/nosto-autocomplete/README.md

 ```

 3. **React/Preact**</br>
-One way to initialize autocomplete in a React app, is to create `useEffect` which would call `autocomplete` on component mount, using default `<Autocomplete />` component and styles:
+One way to initialize autocomplete in a React app, is to call `autocomplete` from the `useEffect` on component mount, using default `<Autocomplete />` component and styles:

 ```jsx
 import { useEffect } from "react"